Visa information of the Consulate General Cleveland

 Visa fees

-Consular fee for the visa "D" is 77 EUR, which is calculated into USD monthly.
-It is currently 88 USD.
+Consular fee for the visa "D" is 77 EUR, which is calculated into USD on a monthly basis.

 If you are a direct family member of a Slovenian or EU citizen please verify with the Consular office, if you are eligible for a visa fee waiver.